BeastyDSK/JarClassFinder/README.md

   If its showing the above error then the issue is you havnt read the line number 4.
 So if you have time please pls read or try googling.
 That might help!

 I tried to fix all the issue(s) while testing so if you have any other issue please mention.

+## New :
+  Added Settings Menu.
+(Options -> Settings)
+    1) You can now set the default jar path in the settings.
+So you dont have to browse the same path again and again.

+    2) Added support to open JD-GUI if you double click on the jar (in search result).

+    **Important before that set the JD-GUI path.**